TanglingTreats/tmux-everforest/README.md

 Came across the wonderful [Everforest](https://github.com/sainnhe/everforest) theme used in a neovim config and was tempted to use it everywhere but there wasn't a tmux equivalent that I could find.
 So here it is.

+The main versions of theme are configured with hex codes.
+This is still an ongoing process so further versions and xterm256 color support will come eventuall.

+## Attribution
 The configuration and scripts that made this possible is inspired from [tmux-gruvbox](https://github.com/egel/tmux-gruvbox).

 ## Look and Feel